-Ottawa indie pop rock band, the Love Machine have whipped up a frenzy following the release of their new album, Sweater Weather
+Ottawa indie pop rock band, the Love Machine have whipped up a frenzy following the release of their new album, Sweater Weather.

 The quartet answered questions for Music Psychos!
 Check it out!!!